-Domaine de Cabasse is a larger and more luxurious hotel then my previous night.
-A big room (with another bathtub woohoo!), restaurant with local products and even a pool.
+Domaine de Cabasse is a larger and more luxurious hotel than my previous night.
+A big room (with another bathtub woohoo!), restaurant with local products, and even a pool.
 Too bad I couldn’t go in it since it was still a little bit too cold.
-The little town Séguret which provides you with a beautiful view from the domain is known to be one of the most pittoresque villages of France.
+The little town Séguret which provides you with a beautiful view from the domain is known to be one of the most picturesque villages of France.

 L’appellation Beaumes de Venise

 Domaine Beauvalcinte with the cutest little Swiss Sheppard was next up on the tasting menu with a test of all the senses.
-Trying to explain a flavor through what you feel in stead of what you actually taste or see, really opens your eyes to how complicate flavor can be.
+Trying to explain a flavor through what you feel instead of what you actually taste or see, really opens your eyes to how complicated flavor can be.

 Bike around on the e-solex at the Cave Terraventoux

 Ok ask me to step onto a motorcycle or an electric-bike and I will 5 miles ahead of you waving goodbye!
 I loved this activity and could go on for hours and hours.
 What’s not to love?
-It’s the easiest way to discover the mountain area, have a picknick on the way and a wine tasting will be waiting for you in one of the little villages.
-This is the spot where you will get the best panoramic views and you will be able to take some wines and local products home when you’re finished.
+It’s the easiest way to discover the mountain area, have a picnic on the way and a wine tasting will be waiting for you in one of the little villages.
+This is the spot where you will get the best panoramic views of the Mont Ventoux and you will be able to take some wines and local products home when you’re finished.

 Below you will find a map of these spots (better to follow google maps in this area then your GPS, trust me, I know!).
-This is however not the only route that you can take.
-On the Rhône Valley vines webpage, you find much more routes.
+This is, however, not the only route that you can take.
+On the Rhône Valley vines webpage, you find many more routes.
 Just choose an area you feel like visiting or mix up the different appellations.
 Be sure to also look for the Vineyards and Discoveries label.
 This is a quality label throughout France for vineyards that offer several things for you such as accommodation, catering, winery visit and tasting, etc.

 Domaine De Provensol